 When I was finally brave enough to venture out I immediately realised I had nothing to worry about.
-I spent three days exploring ancient temples and palaces, relaxing in a few of the many parks and getting lost in the winding streets of hutongs.
-Here are the highlights!
+I spent three days exploring ancient temples and palaces, relaxing in a few of the many parks, and getting lost in the winding streets of hutongs.
+Here are a few of the highlights!

 The Forbidden City

 Officially called The Palace Museum, this collection of over 900 buildings is the largest palace complex in the world.
 You can spend anywhere from a few hours to a couple of days exploring solo, with an audio guide (¥40, $5.80) or with a real guide (from ¥200, $29).
 You can walk part of the perimeter wall which gives you great views, and you can also enter a number of different galleries and museums spread throughout the complex.